firozkhan18/SpringBoot/README.md

 Overall, Dependency Injection in Spring Framework helps in achieving loose coupling between components, making the code more maintainable and testable.
 The choice between XML-based and Annotation-based configuration depends on the preference and requirements of the developers.

-Spring – IoC Container
+#### Spring – IoC Container
-Last Updated : 20 Jul, 2021

 The Spring framework can be considered as a collection of sub-frameworks, also referred to as layers, such as Spring AOP, Spring ORM, Spring Web Flow, and Spring Web MVC.
 You can use any of these modules separately while constructing a Web application.
 The modules may also be grouped together to provide better functionalities in a web application.

 Prior to penetrating down to Spring to container do remember that Spring provides two types of Containers namely as follows:

-BeanFactory Container
+- BeanFactory Container
-ApplicationContext Container
+- ApplicationContext Container
 The features of the Spring framework such as IoC, AOP, and transaction management, make it unique among the list of frameworks.
 Some of the most important features of the Spring framework are as follows:

 - IoC container